Project Updates

 • Realignment of municipal roads including portions of Dieppe Road, Dunkirk Road, Queenston Street, York Road, Niagara Stone Road, Taylor Road, Coon Road, Queenston Road.

-• The eastbound Niagara Interchange ramps will be realigned slightly to accommodate QEW alignment shifts and to accommodate new auxiliary lanes (i.e. truck-climbing lanes) that will be continuous in both directions.
+• The eastbound on ramp and westbound off ramp at the Niagara Interchange will be modified to accommodate new continuous auxiliary lanes (i.e. truck-climbing lanes).

 • East of the Welland Canal, the Glendale Avenue Interchange eastbound off-ramp and westbound on-ramp speed-change lanes will be modified to accommodate the new continuous auxiliary lanes (i.e. truck-climbing lanes).